RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: Abstract

 \section{Abstract}

 We present a system for collision-free control of a robot manipulator that uses only RGB views of the world.
 Perceptual input of a tabletop scene is provided by multiple images of an RGB camera (without depth) that is either handheld or mounted on the robot end effector.
 A NeRF-like process is used to reconstruct the 3D geometry of the scene, from which the Euclidean full signed distance function (ESDF) is computed.
 A model predictive control algorithm is then used to control the manipulator to reach a desired pose while avoiding obstacles in the ESDF.
 We show results on a real dataset collected and annotated in our lab.
-Our results are also available at~\href{https://sites.google.com/nvidia.com/ngp-mpc/}{sites.google.com/nvidia.com/ngp-mpc/}.
+Our results are also available at~\href{https://ngp-mpc.github.io/}{https://ngp-mpc.github.io/}.